Add the English International Keyboard in Windows 10/11

 The U.S.-International keyboard layout is very similar to the standard U.S. keyboard, but comes with a few additions that make it easier to type characters in a few international languages:

-What does the US International keyboard layout look like?
+What does the US-English International keyboard layout look like?

 Find here downloadable United States Internaltional keyboard layout PDF: